JKeef062/NightmareHymn/Checkpoints/Homework3.md

   * Directional shooting and bullet interactions with level objects working
 ### Incomplete Tasks and Explanation
   * Enemy AI started but simple
-  * First level is currently not winnable
+  * First level is very short

 *Explanation:*
 Midway through this development block, we decided to switch our development